novus0x/floua-app/README.md

 ## 🛡 License

-This project is protected under a **custom license**.
+This project is released under a **custom, restricted license**.

-You may:
+You are allowed to:
-- View and explore the code for educational or reference purposes.
+- View and study the source code for educational purposes.
+- Take inspiration from the design and architecture to build **your own original projects**.
-- Recommend improvements or open issues via GitHub.
+- Recommend improvements or report issues via GitHub.

-You may **NOT**:
+You are **not allowed to**:
-- Copy, redistribute, or modify this project in whole or in part without permission.
+- Copy, reuse, or redistribute the source code or assets directly.
+- Publish any clone or derivative work based on this project, whether modified or not.
-- Use this project or its design in commercial products.
+- Use this project or its components for commercial purposes without explicit written permission.

-- Re-upload or publish it under any name, including "Floua".
+By viewing or using this repository, you agree to respect the creator’s ownership and originality.

 📬 For permissions or collaboration requests, please [open an issue](https://github.com/novus0x/floua-app/issues) or contact me via GitHub: [@novus0x](https://github.com/novus0x)